Continuing Education Accountability and Integrity Plan

 The College is responsible for adhering to North Carolina General Statutes and State Board of Community College Code relevant to hours reported for state budget resources.

 Unannounced visits will be conducted to verify that students are properly registered and enrolled and that the instructional activity is taking place in accordance with the approved course outline.
-Course sections offered with waiver eligibility, through distance learning technologies, at non-College facilities, or offered with irregular or non-traditional schedules will be visited.
+Course sections offered with waiver eligibility, through online learning technologies, at non-College facilities, or offered with irregular or non-traditional schedules will be visited.
 Course sections of twelve (12) contact hours or less, self-supporting courses, and community service courses are excluded from this class visitation plan.
+View guidelines for class visitations.

 Corrective action taken will include process review, documentation correction, and specific employee training.